Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 Anyone who loves wave kitesurfing simply must visit Martinhal.
 The spot is located on the west coast near Sagres, where the Atlantic swell crashes directly onto the shore.
 The waves are clean and between 1 and 2 meters high – enough for strapless sessions, but not as brutal as on the Portuguese west coast further north.

-Level: Advanced to expert
+Level: Intermediate to expert

-Ideal conditions: Northwest swell + Northada
+Best conditions: Northwest swell + Northada

 Kite size: 7–10m²